These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 Conclusion: So, How Many Balls Were Originally There in One Test Over?

-there was no single original number of balls in an over.
+There was never one “original” number of balls in an over.

 - 4 balls